Pat McFadden

 Patrick Bosco McFadden (born 26 March 1965) is a British politician who has served as Secretary of State for Work and Pensions since 2025, having previously served as Chancellor of the Duchy of Lancaster from 2024 to 2025.
 A member of the Labour Party, he has been the Member of Parliament (MP) for Wolverhampton South East since 2005.
-McFadden previously held various junior ministerial positions and shadow portfolios in his parliamentary career between 2005 and 2024.

-McFadden attended the Cabinet of Prime Minister Gordon Brown as Minister of State for Business, Innovation and Skills from 2009 to 2010, deputy to Secretary of State for Business, Innovation and Skills Peter Mandelson (when Mandelson was Secretary from the Lords).
-He was Minister of State for Employment Relations and Postal Affairs from 2007 to 2009, and Parliamentary Secretary for the Cabinet Office from 2006 to 2007.
-Prior to his election to Parliament in 2005, he served as Political Secretary to the Prime Minister during the second Blair ministry.
+Born in Paisley, McFadden was educated at Holyrood Secondary School.
+He studied politics at the University of Edinburgh and was chair of Scottish Labour Students from 1986 to 1987.
+After leaving university, he worked for Labour Scottish affairs spokesman Donald Dewar and Labour leader John Smith.
+He then worked for Tony Blair, serving as Political Secretary to the Prime Minister from 2002 to 2005.
+McFadden was elected to Parliament as MP for Wolverhampton South East at the 2005 general election.
+He joined the government frontbench as Parliamentary Secretary for the Cabinet Office in 2006 before being promoted to Minister of State for Employment Relations and Postal Affairs under Gordon Brown.
+In 2009, he was promoted to a cabinet-attending role as Minister of State for Business, Innovation and Skills, deputy to Business Secretary Peter Mandelson.

-In opposition, he served as Shadow Secretary of State for Business, Innovation and Skills in the first Shadow Cabinet of Harriet Harman from May to October 2010.
-Having failed to be elected in the 2010 Shadow Cabinet election, he was appointed Shadow Minister for Europe by Ed Miliband in 2014 and re-appointed by Jeremy Corbyn in 2015.
-McFadden was sacked from the front bench by Corbyn in 2016, and remained on the back benches until he was appointed Shadow Economic Secretary to the Treasury in 2020 by Sir Keir Starmer.
+After Labour's defeat in the 2010 general election, McFadden was shadow business secretary in the interm shadow cabinet of Harriet Harman from May to October 2010.
+He unsuccessfully sought election to the shadow cabinet and then subsequently returned to the backbenches.
+McFadden rejoined the frontbench as shadow europe minister under Ed Miliband in 2014 and was reappointed by Jeremy Corbyn in 2015.
+McFadden was dismissed by Corbyn in 2016, and remained on the backbenches until he was appointed Shadow Economic Secretary to the Treasury in 2020 by Keir Starmer.
 He was promoted to the shadow cabinet in 2021 as Shadow Chief Secretary to the Treasury and became Shadow Chancellor of the Duchy of Lancaster in 2023.

 McFadden returned to the government following Labour's victory in the 2024 general election, and was appointed Chancellor of the Duchy of Lancaster and Minister for Intergovernmental Relations by Starmer in his ministry.
-In the 2025 cabinet reshuffle, he was appointed Secretary of State for Work and Pensions.
+While serving in the Cabinet Office, he undertook several civil service and public sector reforms, including abolishing ACOBA and establishing the Ethics and Integrity Commission.
+In the 2025 cabinet reshuffle, McFadden was appointed Secretary of State for Work and Pensions.
+During his tenure under Starmer, he oversaw the scrapping of the two-child benefit cap, and enacted welfare reform to reduce public spending and increase employment.
+McFadden nominated Andy Burnham in the 2026 leadership election and was subsequently reappointed to the position in the Burnham ministry.